Gush Etzion Regional Council: Judean Mountains area

 All of the settlements in the historic Gush Etzion area are on the Israeli side of the West Bank Barrier, except for Carmei Tzur.
 None of the settlements in the Judean Mountains area are, except for Kedar which is located far north of the others very close to Maale Adummim and is within the eastern Jerusalem section of the barrier.

+Voting Patterns

+In the 2022 election, 87 percent of voters in the regional council voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 13 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.06 percent voted for the Arab parties.